snd/hinoki/README.md

 });
 ```

+the second argument to inject is a factory function.

 because we asked for `c`, which depends on `a` and `b`, hinoki has
 made instances for `a` and `b` as well and added them to the `instances` property: